bpmurray/Bees4NUIG/README.md

 ## Timeline
-The intention is to have a version providing a reasonable level of functionality by mid-April 2017.
+The intention is to have a version providing a reasonable level of functionality by early May 2017.

 ## Volunteers
 If anyone, particularly students in NUIG, is interested in helping, please let me know.